-Berry serves on a number of boards and advisory councils.
+Seth serves on a number of boards and advisory councils.
 Among these are two early childhood organizations (one regional, the other statewide), as well as the Research Reinvestment Fund advisory board for the University of Maine System.
-He has served on the Maine Children’s Growth Council, the Executive Council of the Maine Democratic Party, and the board of the Pineland Suzuki School.
-Prior to serving in the Legislature, Rep. Berry served for four years on the Bowdoinham town selectboard, including a year as its chair.
+He has served on the Maine Children’s Growth Council, and on the board of the Pineland Suzuki School.
+For four years starting in 2002, Seth also served on the Bowdoinham Selectboard, including a year as Chair.

 Seth and his wife Adelaida live in Bowdoinham with their two sons, where they enjoy raising their own food and cutting their own firewood.